 Introducing technologies that create entirely new business models or solve intractable problems is as difficult as ever.
 The level of marketing noise from useless products and over-VC-funded companies overwhelms the signal of the technologies that deliver true value.

-We are bringing EDGE computing, Systems Oriented Programming, similarity search and an innovative social engagement technology to those who want to change their business, compete in new ways and deliver customer value impossible with current technology.
+We are bringing System Oriented Programming, similarity search and an innovative social engagement technology to those who want to change their business, compete in new ways and deliver customer value impossible with current technology.

 All our investments use a completely different compute paradigm from the current one in its market.
 In every case, the outcomes are so different that our single business objection remains: “….this is too good to be true.”

-On this site, we are posting our journey, our really fun slog through finding the customer who is desperately looking for us.
+On this site, we are posting our journey, a really fun slog through finding the customer who is desperately looking for us.

-In the end, that is our strategy: find the customer looking for you!
+In the end, that is our strategy: find the customer looking for us!

 Here we will document how we are doing it!